Joe Namath: Later career with the Jets

 After not missing a single game because of injury in his first five years in the league, Namath played in just 28 of 58 possible games between 1970 and 1973 because of various injuries.
 After winning division championships in 1968 and 1969, the Jets struggled to records of 4–10, 6–8, 7–7, and 4–10.
 His most memorable moment in those four seasons came on September 24, 1972, when he and his boyhood idol Johnny Unitas combined for 872 passing yards in Baltimore.
-Namath threw for 496 yards and six touchdowns and Unitas 376 yards and three in a 44–34 New York victory over the Colts, its first against Baltimore since Super Bowl III.
+Namath threw for 496 yards and six touchdowns on only 15 completions and Unitas 376 yards and three touchdowns in a 44–34 New York victory over the Colts, its first against Baltimore since Super Bowl III.
 The game is considered by many NFL experts to be the finest display of passing in a single game in league history.
 Another notable moment was in 1970, when the head of ABC's televised sports, Roone Arledge, made sure that Monday Night Footballs inaugural game on September 21, featured Namath.
 The Jets met the Cleveland Browns in Cleveland Municipal Stadium in front of both a record crowd of 85,703 and a huge television audience.
 However, the Jets set a team record for penalties and lost on a late Namath interception.

 The Chicago Winds of the World Football League (WFL) made an overture to Namath prior to the start of its 1975 season.
 First, they designed their uniforms nearly identically to that of the Jets, dropping red and going with green and white, to allow Namath to continue marketing his number 12 jersey in Jets colors.
 Then they offered Namath a contract worth $600,000 a year for three years; a $2 million annuity ($100,000 per year for 20 years); a $500,000 signing bonus; and terms for Namath's eventual ownership of a WFL franchise.
-The WFL's television provider, TVS Television Network, insisted on the Winds signing Namath to continue broadcasts.
+The WFL's television provider, TVS Television Network, insisted on the Winds' signing Namath to continue broadcasts.
 Upon this development, Namath, in turn, requested the lofty sum of 15 percent of the entire league's television revenue, which was rejected by the league.
 Without a national television deal, the WFL instead opted to fold a month later.